estherxiong/cse15l-lab-reports/index.md

 ```
 What's happening is that grep takes all of the lines and displays the files that don't contain the match.
 This is useful for finding lines that DON'T match your specific input.
 For example, if we want to only see the directory names, we can just exclude all the files with .txt.
 This then lets you focus on a specific, controlled amount of data.

+Source: ChatGPT (asked: What are grep command-line options?)

 ### 2. grep -c
 Displays the count of the matched lines